 What Awards can I Achieve?

 60 credits: Personal and Professional Development Certificate (PPDC).This award is structured to enable you to plan a study pathway (e.g. across different subject areas) that specifically reflects your particular interests.
 It incorporates a mandatory 5 credit module Academic Skills: The Essentials and an optional 10 credit module ‘Independent Study’ which allows you to use a work or personal interest project as the basis of your study.
-The PPDC must be completed within 3 years of registration PPDC accreditation form 201718 & Registration form for PPDC 201718.
+The PPDC must be completed within 3 years of registration PPDC accreditation form 201718 .
 More information is available in the PPDC Fact Sheet 2017

 120 credits: Certificate in Higher Education (Cert.
 HE).
-This is awarded as a general Certificate for credits gained across a range of subjects Registration for cert HE 201718.
+This is awarded as a general Certificate for credits gained across a range of subjects.

-Once your course has started, you can still register for credit using the Accreditation payment form.
+Once your course has started, you can still register for credit by contacting the office.

 For more detailed information, follow the left hand link to read the Frequently Asked Questions